AsrarAR/Excel-File-Filtering-using-Html-and-JavaScript/README.md

 1️⃣ Upload Excel files (up to 5).
 2️⃣ Enter the maximum duration in the format:

-X Hours: Y Minutes: Z Seconds
+X HOURS : Y MINUTES: Z SECONDS
 3️⃣ Click Process Files to filter records.
 4️⃣ Download the filtered Excel file.